-Ramadan is the ninth month of the Islamic calendar.
-Observing fast (sawm) during the month is one of the five pillars of Islam.
-Fasting involves among other things abstaining from food and drink from sunrise to sunset and is obligatory upon every Muslim other than those who are exempt such as children, sick, and elderly.
-Pregnant women are not expressly exempt, but they can skip the fast if they fear it would harm them or the baby, in which case they have to make up by fasting later in the year.1 Despite this conditional exemption, a majority of Muslim women across the world fast during pregnancy.
-Table A.XV lists 19 studies that estimate the fasting rate in a diverse group of countries.
+in the year.4 Despite this conditional exemption, a majority of Muslim women across the world fast during pregnancy.
+Table A.XXIV lists 19 studies that estimate the fasting rate in a diverse group of countries.
 It shows that observance is the norm among pregnant Muslim women, with the fasting rate ranging between 70 and 90 percent in the high-powered studies.
 Importantly, these studies also highlight widespread misperceptions about the nature of the Ramadan fast and its health impacts.
-For example, Mubeen et al. (2012) report that 88 percent of the surveyed women believe that fasting during pregnancy is essential and 59 percent perceive no harm from doing so.
+For example, Mubeen et al. (2012) report that 88 percent of the surveyed women believe that fasting during pregnancy is obligatory and 59 percent perceive no harm from doing so.

-Pregnancy is one of the most critical periods in human skill formation.
-Diurnal fasting during this period can disrupt the supply of nutrients to the child.
-Changed eating and sleeping patterns may also result in glucose swings, lack of sleep, and stress.2 Biomedical literature has documented many pathways through which this may leave the child with lower cognitive and noncognitive skills.
-These pathways have been documented in detail in earlier literature (see for example Almond et al., 2014).
+The gestation period is one of the most critical periods in human development.
+Diurnal fasting during this period can disrupt the supply of nutrients to the fetus.
+Changed eating and sleeping patterns can stress the maternal environment further, especially through glucose swings, lack of sleep, and mental stress experienced by the mother.5 Biomedical literature has documented many pathways through which these factors may leave the child with lower cognitive and non-cognitive skills.
+These pathways have been documented in detail in earlier literature (see Almond & Mazumder, 2011; van Ewijk, 2011).
 Here we give a brief overview of these pathways.